Big Pigeon in Southwest Iowa

 Picture

-The Ninth Air Force supported Allied ground operations in the European Theater.
-Such operations included:
+The Ninth Air Force supported Allied ground operations in the European Theater of Operations, including:

 • Air drops, of paratroopers, glider troops, and key supplies.